openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 ### Impact

-A glucose target, particularly if it is only short-term (less than 4 hours in duration), does not need to be the *actual value* you expect or want your glucose level to get to, rather, it is a good way to tell **AAPS** to be more or less aggressive, while still keeping your glucose levels in range.

 If your target is very wide (say, 3 or more mmol/l [50 mg/dl or more] wide), you will often find little **AAPS** action.
 This is because **BG** level is predicted to be somewhere in that wide range, and thus temporary basal rate changes are rarely suggested.

 ### How to set it